 Currently, the fund offers a dividend of 2% and an attractive expense ratio of 0.07%.

-Key Factors to consider when choosing a small-cap index fund
+Key factors to consider when choosing a small-cap index fund

 Small-cap stocks are generally considered more volatile than larger companies and can be more vulnerable to market fluctuations and economic headwinds.
 Investors who tend to worry about market volatility might want to limit their exposure to small-caps.

 The best remedy for volatility is time in the market.
-Small-cap stocks and the funds that house them tend to be better suited as long-term investments, providing the time needed to ride out economic cycles.
+Small-cap stocks and the funds that hold them tend to be better suited as long-term investments, providing the time needed to ride out economic cycles.

 When picking between individual funds, investors should be focused on cost-effectiveness.
 You can't control the direction of the market or the performance of individual stocks.
 But you can control the fees you pay on your investments.
 Look for the expense ratios listed on individual fund websites, and try to find low-cost options.